blog-dovydasvenckus/blog/_posts/2016-11-04-lambda-not-equals-method-reference.md

 After refactoring, and testing I noticed, that button click action resulted in NullPointerException.

 ## Example
-In this example I'll try to show the difference between lambda expresion and method reference.
+In this example, I'll try to show the difference between lambda expression and method reference.

 ### Lambda
 {% highlight java %}